ccrma/chugins/DbMdaTalkbox/readme.md

 Vocoders combine two inputs, the carrier and the modulator, to produce an output signal.
 Typically, the carrier is a musical instrument output and the modulator is a speech-like-signal.
-In this implementation, the DbMdaTalkbox access a single stereo input signal with the modulator in the left channel and the carrier in the right.
+In this implementation, the DbMdaTalkbox accepts a single stereo input signal with the modulator in the left channel and the carrier in the right.
 ChucK's `Pan2` ugen can be used to produce a stereo channel from two mono inputs.
+This is demonstrated in the [example below](#Example).

 ### API